erwanminguillon/erwanminguillon/README.md

 > - secrets leak if you let them,
 > - databases sleep when you need them,
 > - deployments fail at the least poetic moment,
-> - and future-me deserves documentation.
+> - documentation that may or may not make sense after 2 months.

 I am especially interested in the boring-but-critical parts of security engineering: access control, logging, deployment safety, recovery, and knowing exactly where secrets are not supposed to be.
-Although nothing is boring when it comes to cloud hehe.
+Although, nothing is boring when it comes to cloud technologies hehe.

 ## Flagship project: Secure Serverless Incident Portal

-My main project right now is **Secure Serverless Incident Portal**, or **SSIP**.
+My main project right now is **Secure Serverless Incident Portal** (or **SSIP**).

 SSIP is a cloud-native incident reporting and SOC triage platform built on Azure.